HwWobbe/Wip-Main/README.md

 - can Lz 'wrangle' this?
   - trivial simple timesheet that must be completed
     - I could initiate this with SoW Milestones
+      - do updates maintain indents automatically?

     -  <hr>